shawnweisfeld/CosmosToDo/readme.md

 4. Flip back to the tab you have open with the live metrics, do you see the spike in requests and CPU load?
 How many web servers do you have now?

-## Challenge 4: Application Insights: Alerts with Kusto
+## Challenge 4: Application Insights: Queries with Kusto

 The Analytics tool in Application Insights allows you to write your own Kusto queries ([Hint](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/query-language)) over the data that is being collected.
 Use this tool and write the following: